SendingA/Co-NavGPT2/docs/fire_world_handoff.md

 ## 4. Standard recipes (commands you'll actually run)

-All commands below assume the `co-nav` conda env.
+All commands below assume the `firenav` conda env.
 Replace `Nfvxx8J5NCo` with any HM3D scene short id you have on disk.

 ### A) Build inventory + plan + propagation + top-down video for a scene